Clifford-Yen/HerculesDoc/docs/_sources/rst/input/output.rst.txt

     * Type: Path
     * Description: The path to the stats output file.
 This parameter is only effective when ``output_parallel`` is set to True (``output_parallel = 1``).
 If ``output_stats_file`` is not set when ``output_parallel = 1``, Hercules will print the output summary stats to the file with the default file name ``output-stats.txt``.

+``monitor_file``
+    * Optional: Yes
+    * Type: Path
+    * Description: The path to a text file in which Hercules would write information as it runs for users to monitor the progress of the running job.
+This is an optional parameter and the default value is ``monitor.txt``.

+``print_matrix_k``
+    * Optional: Yes
+    * Type: Yes or No
+    * Description: Whether Hercules should print the stiffness matrix to the standard output (usually the command line window running Hercules).
+This is an optional parameter and the default value is ``no``.

 Output mesh coordinates for a subdomain
 =======================================